 - Is a current dues paying member of the Libertarian Party of California

-- Has designated Santa Clara County Libertarian Party as their County Affiliate
+- Has designated Santa Clara County as the county with which they are affiliated

 The Libertarian Party of Santa Clara County is managed on an ongoing basis by its Executive Committee, consisting of officers elected annually by the Central Committee.

-This includes our four officers: the Chair, Vice Chair, Secretary, Treasurer, and six committee chairs: Activities Chair, Campaigns Chair, Fundraising Chair, Membership Chair, Newsletter Chair, and Publicity Chair.
+There are ten officers, including the four common to most organizations -- Chair, Vice Chair, Secretary, Treasurer -- along with the Chairs of six standing committees: Activities Chair, Campaigns Chair, Fundraising Chair, Membership Chair, Newsletter Chair, and Publicity Chair.

 The three-member Judicial Committee hears and rules on appeals of actions of the Executive Committee.